aneto0/MARTe2/Docs/User/source/tutorial/mass_spring/gams/mass_spring_gams_4.rst

     ./MARTeApp.sh -f ../Configurations/MassSpring/RTApp-MassSpring-11.cfg -l RealTimeLoader -s State1

-Once the application is running, inspect the ``screen`` output and verify that the log shows the ``ReferencePosition`` value varying as function of time.
+Once the application is running, inspect the ``screen`` output and verify that the log shows the ``ReferencePosition`` value varying as a function of time.
 The log should show entries similar to the following:

 .. code-block:: console